JorgeMayoral/ripnode/README.md

 # RIPNODE

-Simple tool for deleting node_modules
+Simple tool for deleting node_modules and other folders